 7.4 Consensus

 Clause 4.4/[IETF STREAM PAUSE] indicates that there must be consensus between RTP receivers before an RTP sender can pause a RTP stream.
-This requires that all RTP receivers be aware of the current RTP stream state (i.e. paused or active) and that all receivers be aware of the pause request.
+This requires that all RTP receivers be aware of the current RTP stream state (i.e. paused or active (termed playing in clause 6/[IETF STREAM PAUSE])) and that all receivers be aware of the pause request.
+Relevant example network use cases with H.248 media gateways are indicated in Appendix I.4.
 As described in clause 5.2/[IETF STREAM PAUSE] the RTP sender should delay the pausing of a stream for a wait period.
 As the gateway acts as an RTP sender it should ensure that pausing meets these requirements.
 If MG autonomous response is indicated, the MG shall be responsible for maintaining the wait period.
 If MGC controlled mode is indicated, the MGC shall be responsible for maintaining the wait period.

 If a new RTP receiver that supports pause messages is added whilst an RTP stream is in the paused state, the gateway shall send it a PAUSED indication as per clause 5.3/[IETF STREAM PAUSE].
 The MG is responsible for sending the PAUSED indication.
 In the case of MGC controlled mode the MG shall only send a PAUSED indication if the MGC had previously sent a “Local Pause” (rempr/lpause) Signal for the particular RTP stream.

-7.5 Acknowledgements
+7.5 Message acknowledgements

 As described in clause 4.5/[IETF STREAM PAUSE] the RTP and RTCP do not guarantee reliable data transmission, meaning that the PAUSE, RESUME, PAUSED and REFUSED messages may be lost.
 H.248 MGCs and MGs should ensure that they follow the procedures in [IETF STREAM PAUSE] with respect to sending PAUSED and REFUSED and detecting paused and resumed states.
 Clause 8 provides Events for detecting when a RTP media stream has been paused or resumed to allow co-ordination between MGC and MG.